+practically possible.
 The new observatory will be powerfully equipped.
 The 10-inch Repsold-Merz equatorial has been moved from Hamburg, and is in working order.
 A 4-inch Repsold transit instrument remains for the present at Hamburg, and will be moved when the new institution is in a position to take over the time service.
-This will be the case when the installation of a new Repsold 71⁄2-inch meridian circle is complete. mounting of this fine instrument will embody the ideas of Sir David Gill.
+This will be the case when the installation of a new Repsold 71/4-inch meridian circle is complete.
+The mounting of this fine instrument will embody the ideas of Sir David Gill.
 The roof is of iron and in the shape of a half-cylinder, the shutters rolling apart over the east and west ends.
 The whole is protected from the direct radiation of the sun by a louvred wooden covering.
 Special arrangements are made to control the instrumental errors.
-To the south is an adjustable horizontal collimator of the ordinary type; to the north is a lens focussed on the mire, which

-Dr. R. Schorr, the director, has expressed some disappointment at delays, particularly in completing the optical work.
-But in an undertaking of this magnitude something of the kind is inevitable, and we can only express admiration of the lines on which Dr. Schorr has designed the new institution, and the energy which is apparent in the progress already H. C. P.
+To the south is an adjustable horizontal collimator of the ordinary type; to the north is a lens focussed on the mire, which Dr. R. Schorr, the director, has expressed some disappointment at delays, particularly in completing the optical work.
+But in an undertaking of this magnitude something of the kind is inevitable, and we can only express admiration of the lines on which Dr. Schorr has designed the new institution, and the energy which is apparent in the progress already made.
+H. C. P.

-THE ANCIENT INHABITANTS OF THE NILE VALLEY.
+THE ANCIENT INHABITANTS OF THE NILE VALLEY.1

-SOME ten years ago, when Lord Cromer was D building up a medical school in Cairo, the task of establishing the department of anatomy was entrusted to a junior fellow of St. John's College, Cambridge, Dr. Elliot Smith.
-The young professor reached Egypt at an interesting phase of the development of our knowledge of the ancient inhabitants of
+S OME ten years ago, when Lord Cromer was building up a medical school in Cairo, the task of establishing the department of anatomy was entrusted to a junior fellow of St. John's College, Cambridge, Dr. Elliot Smith.
+The young professor reached Egypt at an interesting phase of the development of our knowledge of the ancient inhabitants of takes the form of a vertical collimator, as at the Cape Observatory.
+Still further to the north, on the same meridian, will be placed the 4-inch transit instrument, which will use the same mire.
+The two instruments are thus in line, and an independent check is possible by comparing them directly.
+In addition, the observatory will possess a large

 Lippert Astrograph.

-Meridian Circle. · Reflector.
-Fig. 2,-The Main Buildings of the New Hamburg Observatory.
+Meridian Circle.
+Reflector.
+Mire.
+Refractor.
+F1G.
+2,-The Main Buildings of the New Hamburg Observatory.